petedejoy/documentation/v2/clickstream/sources/android.md

 **Notes:**

 * Automatically tracking lifecycle events (`Application Opened`, `Application Installed`, `Application Updated`) is optional, but we highly recommending doing so to ensure you get the most out of Astronomer Clickstream!
-* This only installs the Astronomer destination - meaning all your data will be sent server side to tools.
+* This only installs the Astronomer destination, meaning all your data will be sent server side to tools.

 ### Add Permissions